Select Page

 Subproject 2: Universitat de Girona

-Principal investigator: Jorge Bondia (coordinator); Josep Vehí
+Principal Investigator: Jorge Bondia (coordinator); Josep Vehí

 Funded by: Ministerio de Economía y Competitividad